-While the power of the motor itself, and the power of the battery will be the primary factors, the battery level often plays an important role too.
+While the power of the motor itself, and the power of the battery will be the primary factors, the battery charge level often plays an important role too.

-The voltage of a battery drops as its charge drops, and the drop of voltage is directly causing a drop in performance.
+The voltage of a battery drops as its charge drops, and the drop in voltage is directly causing a drop in performance.
 This is true for both lithium-ion and lead-acid batteries, but especially so for the latter.
 Luckily, most modern scooters have lithium-ion batteries, so this will not be as pronounced as with scooters from 10 years ago, for example.

 For some scooters, there might be a drop in top speed even if the battery level drops below 90%.

-People have reported this over and over – when their batteries are near empty, or sometimes even half full, their scooters just don’t perform as well.
+People have reported this over and over again – when their batteries are near empty, or sometimes even half full, their scooters just don’t perform as well.